actfong/k8s-workshop/Part-2-Pods.md

 ```
 kubectl exec -it {pod-name} {command}
+kubectl exec -it {pod-name} -c {container-name} {command}         # for a multi-container pod
 ```

-If it is a multi-container Pod, you will have to provide the `-c` option and provide the name of the container, within which you would like to execute a command.
+If it is a multi-container Pod, add the `-c` option and provide the name of the container, within which you would like to execute a command.
 The name of containers can be obtained with `kubectl describe pod {pod-name}` and look within the `containers` section.

 ##### Mini Challenge #####